-I had a lot of Star Wars shit.
-Figures, playsets, the Death Star, the Millenium Falcon, the Slave one, and a bunch of other assorted crap, like a lizard with a trap door in his back so you could put figures on it.
+I had a lot of Star Wars stuff.
+Figures, playsets, the Death Star, the Millenium Falcon, the Slave One, and a bunch of other assorted crap, like a lizard with a trap door in his back so you could put figures on it.
 Also, when you moved his head, the tail would move in the opposite direction.
 So anyway, I got a lot of these figures.
 They came in a little blister pack, a figure on a card with a square plastic bubble that held the dude and his gun.
 On the back of each card were photos of other available toys.
 Well at one point a bit before Empire came out, the cards were printed with a special offer – if you clip enough proof of purchase seals, you can send in for a free figure for this dude from the next movie, named Boba Fett.

 There was no information about the rocket on the packages.
 My nine-year-old mind wondered why they didn’t advertise this in 72-point type, as it was obviously the biggest selling point of Mr. Fett.
-I mean, the big and somewhat gay-looking Battlestar ships had two rockets, but that was on an entire ship.
-Boba Fett had a rocket on a single portable launcher, which meant a much higher killing capacity for him.
+I mean, the big and somewhat dumb-looking Battlestar ships had two rockets, but that was on an entire ship.
+Boba Fett had a rocket on a single portable launcher, which meant a much higher per-capita killing capacity for him.
 Why didn’t they tell me more?
 Why weren’t there commercials every fifteen minutes during the Hanna-Barberra lineup every Saturday morning?
 I didn’t get it.

 I heard rumors that some kid shot the Battlestar Galactica rocket down his throat and killed himself.
 Also, someone said Coke and pop-rocks may have been involved.
 And something about Rod Stewart getting his stomach pumped, but I didn’t entirely get the details.
 This was before the Internet, so I couldn’t just do a search on Bobo Fett or whatever the hell the guy was called.
-So I investigated the package further, and found a strange detail – the mail-away offer was printed on A STICKER that was glued onto each action figure.
+So I investigated the package further, and found a strange detail – the mail-away offer was printed on A STICKER that was glued onto each action figure package.

 I also thought this was suspect.
 Were you suppsoed to peel off the sticker and put it on a card to mail in?
 Was I ripped off and did some cards have cooler stickers, like maybe a Death Star I could put on my lunchbox?
 The sticker didn’t peel off though, so I spent a few hours trying to carefully pry it loose.
 When I did, I saw a picture of Boba Fett’s backpack FIRING THE MISSILE!
 Why did they hide this?
 I don’t know, but I quickly begged my mom to send in all of the paperwork.
 I patiently waited the 16 weeks or whatever, and when the package showed up, NO MISSILE.
 The sticker was like a conspiracy theory to me, like a hidden level in a videogame that you know is there, but you can never find.
 I searched for stupid conspiracy theories like this in all of my toys.
 I took apart everything to search for hidden functionality.
 I played our Sears pong game for hours, thinking there might be a magic way to unlock a secret mission of some sort.
 The closest I ever got was a misprinted card in Trivial Pursuit.

-And then when I got older and didn’t give a fuck about this anymore and my step-brother had a Nintendo and the game Contra, he told me about the up-down-up-down-left-right-left-right thing to unlock infinite lives, and I felt like my entire childhood had been betrayed.
+And then when I got older and didn’t care about this anymore and my step-brother had a Nintendo and the game Contra, he told me about the up-down-up-down-left-right-left-right thing to unlock infinite lives, and I felt like my entire childhood had been betrayed.
 When I was a kid and my parents were spending their hard-earned money on my toys, there were no secrets.
 Now, everything is about extra features, bonus tracks, unreleased scenes, secret codes.

 Oh well.
 I don’t know where I’m going with this, I was just thinking about that Boba Fett backpack.